G-J-Evans/Clound-Native-Hobby-Project/README.md

 - Either a ['Java Development Kit'(JDK) or a 'Java Runtime Enviroment'(JRE)](https://www.oracle.com/java/technologies/downloads/)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A JDK contains a JRE.
 JDK is helpful if you wish to look at the code, add to it or rerun tests.
 - [MySQL Workbench](https://www.mysql.com/products/workbench/)
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Workbench or an alternative are required to create the inital database which will hold the data.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Workbench or an alternative are required to create the initial database which will hold the data.
 - [Visual Studio Code](https://code.visualstudio.com/)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Or alternative to open the webpage on a live server.
 ### Installing